ynput/OpenPype/website/docs/dev_publishing.md

 OpenPype is using [pyblish](https://pyblish.com/) for publishing process.
 OpenPype a little bit extend and modify few functions mainly for reports and UI purposes.
 The main differences are that OpenPype's publish UI allows to enable/disable instances or plugins during creation part instead of in publishing part and has limited plugin actions only for failed validation plugins.

 # Creation
-Concept of creation does not have to "create" anything but prepare and store metadata about an "instance".
+Concept of creation does not have to "create" anything but prepare and store metadata about an "instance" (becomes a subset after publish process).
 Created instance always has `family` which defines what kind of data will be published, best example is `workfile` family.
 Storing of metadata is host specific and may be even a Creator plugin specific.
-In most of hosts are metadata stored to workfile (Maya scene, Nuke script, etc.) to an item or a node the same way so consistency of host implementation is kept, but some features may require different approach.
-Storing data to workfile gives ability to keep values so artist does not have to do create instances over and over.
+In most of hosts are metadata stored to workfile (Maya scene, Nuke script, etc.) to an item or a node the same way so consistency of host implementation is kept, but some features may require different approach that is the reason why it is creator plugin responsibility.
+Storing the metadata to workfile gives ability to keep values so artist does not have to do create and set what should be published and how over and over.

 ## Created instance
 Objected representation of created instance metadata defined by class **CreatedInstance**.
 Has access to **CreateContext** and **BaseCreator** that initialized the object.
-Is dictionary like object with few immutable keys (maked with start `*`) that are defined by creator plugin or create context on initialization.
-Can have more arbitrary data but keep in mind that some keys are reserved.
+Is dictionary like object with few immutable keys (marked with start `*` in table).
+The immutable keys are set by creator plugin or create context on initialization and thei values can't change.
+Instance can have more arbitrary data, for example ids of nodes in scene but keep in mind that some keys are reserved.

 | Key | Type | Description |
 |---|---|---|